 Binders requiring printing somewhere on the surface of the binder.

-Diplomas/inserts which are preprinted forms and are ordered from an established contract.
+Diplomas/inserts that are preprinted forms and are ordered from an established contract.

 Printing, quick copy/duplicating, photocopying or direct digital printing in which the total cost per transaction does NOT exceed $49.99 and is NOT forms, stationery, letterhead, or business cards.